Crunched for time, but want a demo? Watch our pre-recorded demo instead!

 External Communications

 External communication is all about how your company is perceived.
 Do people understand what you do?
 Most industries are pretty cut and dry — you’re either a roofer or you aren’t.
-You work on HVAC or you don’t.
+You work on HVAC, or you don’t.

 But if you install outdoor patios and people think you’re a landscaper, you’ll have a problem on your hands.